 Investment property can be a lucrative way to set your family up for a future nest egg.
 However, if you’re looking to maximise the value of your property investments, you need to be aware of the costs that come along with it.

-The biggest cost you’re likely to face comes in the form of Capital Gains Tax (CGT), which occurs when you sell your property.
+The biggest cost you’re likely to face comes from capital gains tax (CGT), which occurs when you sell your property.

-The good news is that there are a number of exemptions available for CGT which reduce the amount of tax you’re required to pay.
-In this article we look at the six-year exemption rule on CGT, and what this means for your investments.
+The good news is that there are several exemptions available for CGT which reduce the amount of tax you’re required to pay.
+In this article, we look at the six-year exemption rule on CGT, and what this means for your investments.

 Contact Liston Newton Advisory today to discuss how we can help you minimise your tax, and maximise the value of your assets and property.